atopos0627/rocketsockets/README.md

 		}
 	}

 To start the rocketsocket server, take a dependency on ISocketServer and control it via the .Start() and .Stop() methods.
 The following example builds from the previous code block where it's assumed you're using Symbiote.Daemon.
-The following code block shows how you'd wire rocketsockets into an IDaemon so that it would be automatically started when the service runs.
-The following service will simply write all events to the console.
+The service shows how you'd wire rocketsockets into an IDaemon so that it would automatically start when the service runs.
+The service writes all events to the console.

 	public class ExampleService : IDaemon
 	{